sogame/danger-plugin-toolbox/docs/validations.md

 ### commonFileWarnings

-List file lines containing the word "warning".
+List file lines containing warnings (like "warning " or "warning:").

 This can be used to surface warnings when running linters or tests: it only requires keeping the linter/test output in a log file with a command like `(set -o pipefail; npm run lint |& tee linter.log);`.